ctokheim/tf_association/README.md

 Now, update the configuration file (config.yaml) to point towards the mutation, gene expression and tumor purity files.

 Lastly, you will also need to download the cistrome interaction and background file for [Rabit](https://www.dropbox.com/sh/l64jxw8ucwuiov6/AADkuapIpTvk9vniqqWkBBONa?dl=0).
+Update the config file to point to the rabit data files.

 ## Command